 My Nonprofit Reviews

-Review for REEF BALL FOUNDATION INC, Woodstock, GA, USA
+Review for REEF BALL FOUNDATION INC, Athens, GA, USA

 I became acquainted with the Reef Ball Foundation while I was with the Center for Marine Conservation in 1998 through their marketing efforts aimed at the dive community and developed interest in their efforts, both as a conservationist and diver.
 As a youth I grew up in the 60s and 70s in Indonesia and the Philippines snorkeling and diving then nearly pristine reefs.
 Over the years I have witnessed the devastation of this valuable resource worldwide.
 My experiences in the nonprofit world lead me to conclude that the most efficient and cost effective conservation work is done through volunteer driven efforts by Reef Ball and like organizations, as well as science based advocacy at the governmental levels.
 As a volunteer with Reef Ball I have seen first hand the positive impact that Reef Ball as my work with them has taken me to post-tsunami Thailand and to the hurricane damaged reefs of the Caribbean where I participated in all aspects of reef ball implementation and have assisted in Reef Ball's marketing and educational efforts aimed at the dive community.
 This organization is one of driven staff and hardworking and dedicated volunteers that needs to grow its educational and advocacy role and increase it fund raising ability and staff infrastructure to further maximize its impact.

 What I've enjoyed the most about my experience with this nonprofit is...

 Accomplishing positive change for the marine environment and working hard alongside the dedicated staff and incredible volunteers that Reef Ball attracts internationally.